MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-track.md

 The Collaboration tracker dashboard includes the following report pages that help you track how collaboration is affecting the KPIs of wellbeing, meeting culture, and manager effectiveness for employees.

-* **How have the KPIs evolved over time? – Shows trends for the key indicator categories, including the weekly average and the four-week rolling average values for the top collaboration metrics.
-Under Select trendlines to display at the upper right of the page, you can select to show only one or both averages in the charts.
+* **How have the KPIs evolved over time?** – Shows trends for the key indicator categories, including the weekly average and the four-week rolling average values for the top collaboration metrics.
+Under Select trend lines to display at the upper right of the page, you can select to show only one or both averages in the charts.
-* **How have KPIs changed in the last week? – Shows how collaboration in the key indicator categories have changed when comparing the most recent week’s four-week rolling average   with the previous rolling average.
+* **How have KPIs changed in the last week?** – Shows how collaboration in the key indicator categories have changed when comparing the most recent week’s four-week rolling average   with the previous rolling average.
 The colors of the number represent a change between the current week and the four-week rolling average.
 In Filter Organization, you can select one or more organizational groups to include in the data and the chart.
 In Filter Metrics, you can select a metric to view in the chart.
-* **How do organizations compare? – Charts the weekly collaboration averages for each organization by category.
+* **How do organizations compare?** – Charts the weekly collaboration averages for each organization by category.
 In the What to watch for section for each chart, explains how to interpret the chart data.
-* **Have any key scorecard metrics changed? – The scorecards use colors to represent the percentage changes or trend directions for the current time period as compared to the previous time period, which you set on the Settings page.
+* **Have any key scorecard metrics changed?** – The scorecards use colors to represent the percentage changes or trend directions for the current time period as compared to the previous time period, which you set on the Settings page.
 Green represents a positive change, yellow represents no change   (or less than a five percent negative change), and red represents a negative change in the percentage or trend.
 The following scorecards list the weekly averages and their change percentages, which are based on the comparison of the weekly current period average with the previous time period.

-  * **Wellbeing scorecard –Values are listed by organization for the key indicators that focus on wellbeing, including collaboration hours, after-hours work, and burnout risk.
+  * **Wellbeing scorecard** –Values are listed by organization for the key indicators that focus on wellbeing, including collaboration hours, after-hours work, and burnout risk.
-  * **Meeting culture scorecard –Values are listed by organization for the key indicators that focus on meeting culture, including reduce meeting hours, reduce lengthy meeting hours, and reduce bloated meetings.
+  * **Meeting culture scorecard** –Values are listed by organization for the key indicators that focus on meeting culture, including reduce meeting hours, reduce lengthy meeting hours, and reduce bloated meetings.
-  * **Manager effectiveness scorecard –Values are listed by organization for the key indicators that focus on manager effectiveness, including increase manager 1:1 coaching, reduce manager coattendance, and increase coaching relationship.
+  * **Manager effectiveness scorecard** –Values are listed by organization for the key indicators that focus on manager effectiveness, including increase manager 1:1 coaching, reduce manager coattendance, and increase coaching relationship.

-* **Are the KPIs trending in the right direction? – The charts on the left of these trend pages show how the different key indicators are trending by comparing weekly averages between the different organizational groups for the current time period.
+* **Are the KPIs trending in the right direction?** – The charts on the left of these trend pages show how the different key indicators are trending by comparing weekly averages between the different organizational groups for the current time period.
 The charts on the right compare how the averages have changed between the current and baseline time periods.
 Each trend page also includes a Why it matters section that explains why the indicator is important to analyze.

-  * **After-hours trends – Charts the weekly averages by organization for after-hours collaboration as compared to collaboration that occurred during working hours for the current time period.
+  * **After-hours trends** – Charts the weekly averages by organization for after-hours collaboration as compared to collaboration that occurred during working hours for the current time period.
 The other chart compares how employee averages by organization for after-hours collaboration have changed between the current and baseline time periods.
-  * **Lengthy meeting trends – Charts the weekly meeting averages for hours spent by organizational groups in lengthy meetings as compared to non-lengthy meeting hours spent in the current time period.
+  * **Lengthy meeting trends** – Charts the weekly meeting averages for hours spent by organizational groups in lengthy meetings as compared to non-lengthy meeting hours spent in the current time period.
 The other chart shows how the averages have changed between the current and baseline time periods by organizational group.
-  * **Bloated meeting trends – Charts the weekly meeting averages for hours spent by organizational groups in bloated meetings as compared to non-bloated  meeting hours spent in the current time period.
+  * **Bloated meeting trends** – Charts the weekly meeting averages for hours spent by organizational groups in bloated meetings as compared to non-bloated  meeting hours spent in the current time period.
 The other chart shows how the averages have changed between the current and baseline time periods by organizational group.
-  * **Manager coaching trends – Charts the total number of employees by organizational group    who averaged n number of 1:1 meetings with their managers and met the goal of 60-minutes per month for the current time period.
+  * **Manager coaching trends** – Charts the total number of employees by organizational group    who averaged n number of 1:1 meetings with their managers and met the goal of 60-minutes per month for the current time period.
 It compares managers who met and did not meet the 60-minute monthly goal.
 The other chart shows how the trend has changed by organizational group between the current and baseline time periods.
   * **Co-attendance trends** – Charts the weekly meeting averages for hours spent by organizational groups in meetings that were attended by managers and their employees as compared to regular meeting hours where they didn’t attend the same meetings for the current time period.
 The other chart shows how the averages have changed between the current and baseline time periods by organizational group.

 The dashboard also includes an Example interventions page that has ideas on how to drive positive change with best practices based on industry insights and research.
 The Glossary page describes the metrics used in the different reports.